Samsung SDI — Sustainability Report Overview

 Carbon Trust certified productsCumulative4

-Overseas workforce turnover rose to 21.1%.
-The European headcount fell from 7,875 to 6,430 (an 18% decline), and overall overseas turnover jumped from 15.3% to 21.1%.
-Domestic (Korean) turnover remained stable at 2.5%.
-Total headcount declined 3.3% year-on-year, the first reduction in the three-year data series.
+Workforce.
+European headcount fell from 7,875 to 6,430, a decline of 18% (derived).
+Overseas turnover rose from 15.3% to 21.1% and domestic turnover was 2.5%.
+Total headcount fell 3.3% year-on-year, the only year-on-year reduction in the three-year data series.

 6. Sources